Why is Real Property assessed and reassessed?

 Why tax Real Property?

-When you call the police or fire department, play in a park, send your children to public school, check out a book at the library, you are using services paid for by your property taxes.
-Your taxes also pay for services to help people move from welfare to work, protect children and senior citizens from abuse and neglect, protect our water and air from pollution, repair and build roads, and much more.
+When you call the police or fire department, play in a park, send your children to public school, check out a book at the library, you are using services paid for by your property taxes, and much more.
 Property taxes are the largest source of revenue to fund these services that you count on every day.
 For more information about Shenandoah County’s budget and the services funded by your property taxes, visit www.shenandoahcountyva.us.

 What Real Property is taxable?